 If you don't have the Pharmacy Directory, you can get a copy from Member Services.
-You can also find this information on our website at www.centersplan.com/plans/map.
+You can also find this information on our website at www.centersplan.com.
+You may also call Member Services for updated provider information or to ask us to mail you a Pharmacy Directory.
+Please review the 2023 Pharmacy Directory to see which pharmacies are in our network.